 Interested in most areas of discrete mathematics and combinatorics.
 His research has been in graph theory, matroid theory, coding theory, combinatorial polynomials, partially ordered sets, matching theory, flow theory, and enumerative combinatorics.
 He also enjoys applying combinatorial methods and results to other areas; these have included linear algebra, bioinformatics, electrochemistry, and industrial/commercial problems.

 Studies finite groups, representations of primitive permutation groups and various areas of combinatorics.
-She is particularily interested in the actions of groups on graphs and directed graphs.
+She is particularly interested in the actions of groups on graphs and directed graphs.
 In addition she is currently working on combinatorial designs over finite groups, and on the labelling of graphs by abelian groups.

 His interests lie in the representation theories on algebraic and quantum groups, finite groups of Lie type, finite dimensional algebras, and related topics.
 His recent work has concentrated mainly on the Ringel-Hall approach to quantum groups and q-Schur and generalised q-Schur algebras and their associated monomial and canonical basis theory.
 He is also interested in combinatorics arising from generalised symmetric groups, Kazhdan-Lusztig cells and representations of finite algebras.